mattbryson/momentum-desktop-images/readme.md

     $ ./uninstall.sh

 #Desktops
-You can then point your desktop folder to the `pictures` folder that is created to get all the goodness of momentum on your desktop.
+You can then point your Mac desktops to the `pictures` folder that is created to get all the goodness of momentum on your desktop.

 If you installed this into your `~/Pictures` dir, then the pictures will be found in